itoogii/Financial-AdvisorBot/AdviceGen/Experimentation/README.md

 ### Python environment on subsystem Linux on Windows PC
 I used the uv in the WSL.
-The uv documentation shows that to install the .venv to create local environment
+The .venv is created for local environment
 ```shell
 uv python install 3.12
 uv venv --python 3.12